Alex Murdaugh turns himself in on charges connected to insurance fraud scheme - KTVZ

 Alex Murdaugh turns himself in on charges connected to insurance fraud scheme

-Alex Murdaugh, the South Carolina lawyer whose wife and son were killed in June, turned himself in Thursday on charges related to an insurance fraud scheme.
+Alex Murdaugh, a South Carolina lawyer whose wife and son were killed in June, was arrested Thursday in connection to an insurance fraud scheme that court documents say involved Murdaugh arranging for his own killing so his surviving son could collect the life insurance payout.

-A beige SUV containing Murdaugh pulled up to the Hampton County Law Enforcement Center late Thursday morning, and Murdaugh was seen exiting the vehicle shortly after it pulled through a gate.
-He is expected to appear in court Thursday.
+He faces charges of insurance fraud, conspiracy to commit insurance fraud and filing a false police report, according to a statement from the South Carolina Law Enforcement Division.
+The case will be prosecuted by the state Attorney General’s office.

-According to court documents, Murdaugh arranged for a former client to kill him so his surviving son could collect a life insurance payout of about $10 million.
-An attorney for Murdaugh previously told CNN they had been informed of an arrest warrant for Murdaugh on charges of conspiracy to commit insurance fraud.
+A SUV containing Murdaugh pulled up to the Hampton County Law Enforcement Center late Thursday morning, and Murdaugh was seen exiting the vehicle shortly after it pulled through a gate.

-Murdaugh was shot in the head on a roadway September 4 but survived.
-A family spokesperson had previously blamed the shooting on an unidentified man in a blue truck.
-However, Murdaugh admitted to authorities Monday that he had conspired with a man — identified by police as Curtis Edward Smith — to kill him as part of the scheme, according to an affidavit to support charges against Smith.
+“I can assure you that SLED agents will continue working to bring justice to anyone involved with any criminal act associated with these ongoing investigation,” SLED Chief Mark Keel said in the statement.
+“The arrests in this case are only the first step in that process.”

 The killings of his wife and son on June 7 have not been solved, and Murdaugh has denied responsibility.